kaufland-ecommerce/esque/README.md

   attempt at it.

 Options:
-  --recreate-config  Overwrites the config with the sample config.
   --version      Show the version and exit.
   -v, --verbose  Return stack trace on error.
   --no-verify    Skip all verification dialogs and answer them with yes.
   --help         Show this message and exit.

 Commands:
-  apply     Apply a set of topic configurations. config    Configuration-related options. consume   Consume messages from a topic. create    Create a new instance of a resource. ctx       List contexts and switch between them. delete    Delete a resource. describe  Get detailed information about a resource. edit      Edit a resource. get       Get a quick overview of different resources. ping      Test the connection to the kafka cluster. produce   Produce messages to a topic. set       Set resource attributes.
+  apply      Apply a set of topic configurations. config     Configuration-related options. consume    Consume messages from a topic. create     Create a new instance of a resource. ctx        List contexts and switch between them. delete     Delete a resource. describe   Get detailed information about a resource. edit       Edit a resource. get        Get a quick overview of different resources. io         Run a message pipeline. ping       Test the connection to the kafka cluster. produce    Produce messages to a topic. set        Set resource attributes. urlencode  Url-encode the given value.
 ```

 ## Installation and Usage